-Townhomes are an important part of future housing demand.Source: Chicago Metropolitan Agency for Planning.
+Townhomes are an important part of future housing demand.

 ^{44.} Note that this figure is higher than the projected increase in households between 2011 and 2040 (16,196) because of the inclusion of potential future vacant units.
 See the Appendix for more information about the methodology.